 There are more than 620 dog waste bins installed across Central Bedfordshire.
 Dog waste can also be bagged and put into litter bins or taken home and put into the black wheeled bin.

 Do not throw bags of dog waste into hedges or undergrowth.

-If you would like some "No dog fouling" signs to put up where you live, to report a full/ damaged dog bin or to request a bin in a new location please call or email us using the contact details to the right.
+If you would like some "No dog fouling" signs to put up where you live, report a full or damaged dog bin or to request a bin to be installed in a new location please let us know by using the contact details on the right hand side.

 Allowing dogs to foul and not clean up after them is illegal as well as being anti-social.
 Offenders can expect a fixed penalty notice of £50 or prosecution in some cases.